Blumhouse Productions: Film

-Television, video games, books, podcasts, and haunted houses
+Television, video games, books, podcasts and haunted houses

 In 2012, Blumhouse opened the Blumhouse of Horrors, an interactive haunted house experience in Downtown Los Angeles.

-It had also collaborated with Halloween Horror Nights to bring mazes, a terror tram, and scare zones from films and properties such as Insidious, The Purge, Happy Death Day, Sinister, Truth or Dare, Unfriended, Us, Freaky, The Black Phone, M3GAN and Crypt TV.

 In November 2014, it launched Blumhouse Books, to publish original horror and thriller novels.

 In February 2023, it launched Blumhouse Games to produce and publish original horror-themed video games for console, PC and mobile devices as part longer-term effort to branch out into interactive media.
 The division would join up with independent developers and focus on games with budgets of under $10 million.
 It would offer financing and help with creative input.
 The company appointed Zach Wood as President and Don Sechler as CFO of the new venture.
 No specific projects were discussed at the time of the announcement.